Barbiturates/learning2ski/README.md

 Thank you for taking the time to read [my research paper](final.pdf).
 This document is intended to walk you through the process of reproducing the results I reported.

+NOTE: _Please keep in mind as you read the paper that this project was an attempt to learn about reinforcement learning, not break any new ground in the research._

 ### __1.__ Installation

 The dependencies can be installed via `pip install -r requirements.txt`.
 I recommend installing into a virtual environment.